adam-p/yesterday-i-learned/random.md

 1. [Mortgage][wikipedia 30] is French for "death pledge".
 1. It is illegal to pay your mortgage with loaned money, at least in the US.
 1. It is (however) legal to pay your mortgage [with your retirement savings plan](http://www.fcac-acfc.gc.ca/Eng/resources/publications/mortgages/Pages/BuyingYo-Acheterv-11.aspx), at least in Canada.
 It is called the Home Buyers' Plan.
-1. Jelly[fish] are 95~98% water, very close to being cucumbers.
-Jelly[fish] is because it can hold a considerable amount of water without disintegrating, which probably means it can help with weight loss.
-1. Jelly[fish] do have nerves.
-However, they appear in swarms simply because they grow up close to each other.
 1. Mount K2 is the second tallest mountain in the world.
 1. `pigz` is gzip, but with parallel processing (and slightly better compression).
 1. A "micromort" is the money amount associated with risk for each action a person is willing to pay to die doing that event.